 Our tax approach is based on the following principles:

-Our tax strategy is aligned with our overall Group strategy which seeks to manage costs and mitigate risks.
+Our tax strategy is aligned with our overall Group strategy which seeks to drive sales and earnings whilst managing costs and mitigating risks.

 Our transfer pricing policies follow those as set out in OECD Guidelines and seeks to align profits to value creation.

 Given the nature of our business, along with the size and the number of different jurisdictions we operate within, tax risk is inherent in our everyday business.
+ConvaTec has not a set a level of tax risk it is prepared to accept as the tax risks it faces need to be managed within the context of the issue and the competing considerations that apply.
+The Group relies on internal and external advice to assess tax risk on a case by case basis and where possible seeks to reduce the tax risks.
 ConvaTec considers it paramount to take a consistent and systematic approach to the management of these associated tax risks.

 Our tax risk management follows ConvaTec's Group Tax Policy, Grant of Approval and applicable internal control processes.
 Our Group Tax Policy covers all tax processes including tax planning, accounting and compliance.
 Tax risks are identified through early assessment and appraisal of changes to tax legislation, business decisions and the external environment within which we operate.
 We apply risk management controls over the Group’s tax affairs and monitor effectiveness of tax compliance activities of all group companies.
 This reflects our commitment to ensuring we comply with the requirements of each of the countries in which we operate.